viktorsmari/zenpub-client/README.md

 CommonsPub comes in different flavours, which are made up of a combination of extensions and probably some custom branding.
 Each flavour has its own branch in the [CommonsPub repo](https://gitlab.com/CommonsPub/Server) regularly merged back-and-forth with its own repository.

 - `flavour/commonspub` - Contains the generic flavour of [CommonsPub](http://commonspub.org) (currently packaged with all extensions except for `extension/valueflows`).
-- `flavour/moodlenet` - The original [MoodleNet](https://gitlab.com/moodlenet/backend) flavour (with only  `extension/activitypub`).
+- `flavour/moodlenet` - The original [MoodleNet](https://gitlab.com/moodlenet/frontend) flavour.
-- `flavour/zenpub` - WIP [ZenPub](https://github.com/dyne/zenpub/) flavour (with all extensions), which will use [ZenRoom](https://zenroom.org/) for public key signing and end-to-end encryption.
+- `flavour/zenpub` - WIP [ZenPub](https://github.com/dyne/zenpub-client) flavour (with all extensions), which will use [ZenRoom](https://zenroom.org/) for public key signing and end-to-end encryption.

 ### Extensions

 New functionality should be developed in seperate namespaces in order to make the software more modular (there are future plans for a plugin system).
-Each "extension" has its own branch in the [CommonsPub repo](https://gitlab.com/CommonsPub/Server).
+Each "extension" has its own branch in the [CommonsPub repo](https://gitlab.com/CommonsPub/Client).
 Here are some examples of extensions:

 - `extension/valueflows` - WIP implementation of the [ValueFlows](https://valueflo.ws/) economic vocabulary, to power distributed economic networks for the next economy.
 - `extension/organisation` - Adds functionality for organisations to maintain a shared profile.